 Derwen College has robust quality assurance and performance management systems in place to ensure we have the right people doing the right job for each student we support.
 Our consistently high quality of provision is endorsed in the following ways:

 Ofsted – The college is inspected by Ofsted and has received a grade 1 outstanding at the last three inspections

-Care Quality Commission (CQC) – The college is inspected by the CQC who confirm that we continue to meet all their standards
+Care Quality Commission (CQC) – The college is inspected by CQC.
+Report attached to this link